How to Start Your Own LLC in Colorado - Complete Guide

 Optional IRS Elections

-LLCs may elect corporate taxation:
+LLCs have the option of corporate taxation:

-LLC Overview in Colorado - Other Requirements
+Other Requirements of LLC Overview in Colorado

 Open a Business Bank Account

-Apply for a Business Credit Card
+Apply to get a Business Credit Card

 Get Business Insurance